dataspecer/ds-llm-adjustment/services/adjuster/documentation/README.md

 - Generating boilerplate code for NestJS controllers and services.
 - Improving prompts for LLM interactions.
-- Writing integration tests after the main logic was implemented - based on author's description of the functionality and design.
+- Writing integration tests after the main logic was implemented - based on author's description of the functionality and design and base authors code.
-- Refactoring existing code for better readability and maintainability.
+- Refactoring existing code for better readability and maintainability (mainly lines, spaces, methods separation, names consistency).

 All AI-generated content was reviewed and modified by the student to ensure accuracy and relevance to the project requirements.
 Design of the project - architecture, data models, APIs, core services logics and overall functionality - was solely the work of the student.